Paulina’s Story – Updated December 20,2011

 Once my college rejection was known, I could openly explain just how bad my vision was – and then my music teacher understood why I was not exact when writing music compositions when my note would cover at least three options!

-As my dream career would never be a reality, I decided that carrying on with the struggle to keep up with the course work, I would find a satisfying job working with children – so I left school.
+As my dream career would never be a reality, I decided that carrying on with the struggle to keep up with the course work was not worth it, I would find a satisfying job working with children instead – so I left school.

 Working life

-My first job was working in a children’s home but this, of course, did not offer the same challenge as teaching.
+My first job was working in a residential children’s home but this, of course, did not offer the same challenge as teaching.
+After working there for 6 months, I just felt that I had been thrust into motherhood ahead of time with the daily washing and cooking involved with 14 kids of all ages!
 I went through a number of jobs that had no real future.
 Finally, the RNIB informed me of their secretarial school.
 They had a residential college in the heart of London and I attended for 6 months getting a sound secretarial training that was modified for those with visual impairments.

 I worked as a secretary in various levels of management for some 15 years.
-I used a computer large print program in the later years but could otherwise cope quite well.
+I used a computer large print program in the later years but could otherwise cope quite well using hand-held magnifiers.

 The Dating Game